romkedehaan/romke/README.md

 ## Strategy, Development, UX/UI

 When thinking about the future people tend to just react to trends and focus on what they are missing.
 I need a website.
 I need a social media strategy.
 Can I use blockchain?
+What is machine learning vs ai?

 What individuals need to focus on is value.